-McCulloch was the representative for Arkansas’s 1st congressional district as a Democrat.
+McCulloch was the representative for Arkansas’s 1st congressional district and was a Democrat.
 He served from 1901 to 1903.

 He was previously the representative for Arkansas’s 1st congressional district as a Democrat from 1899 to 1901; the representative for Arkansas’s 1st congressional district as a Democrat from 1895 to 1899; and the representative for Arkansas’s 1st congressional district as a Democrat from 1893 to 1895.

 From Aug 1893 to Mar 1903, McCulloch missed 184 of 1,050 roll call votes, which is 17.5%.
 This is better than the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1894-Mar 1895||48||7||14.6%||26th|